MLOps Blog

 MLflow Model makes it easy to package machine learning models to be used by various downstream tools, like Apache Spark.
 With this, deploying machine learning models in diverse serving environments is much more manageable.

-Overall, users love MLflow because it’s easy to use locally without a dedicated server, and has a fantastic UI where you can explore your experiments.
+Overall, users love MLflow because it’s easy to use locally without a dedicated server and has a fantastic UI where you can explore your experiments.

-3. Metaflow
+Metaflow

 Netflix created Metaflow as an open-source MLOps platform for building and managing large-scale, enterprise-level data science projects.
-Data scientists can use this platform for end-to-end development and deployment of their machine learning models.
+Data scientists can use this platform for end-to-end development and deployment of their machine-learning models

 • Great library support

-Metaflow supports all popular data science libraries, like TensorFlow and scikit-learn, so you can keep using your favorite tool.
+Metaflow supports all popular data science tools, like TensorFlow and scikit-learn, so you can keep using your favorite tool.
 Metaflow supports Python and R, making it even more flexible in terms of library and package choice.

 • Powerful version control toolkit

-What is excellent about Metaflow is that it versions and keeps track of all your experiments automatically.
+What is excellent about Metaflow is that it versions and keeps track of all your machine learning experiments automatically.
 You won’t lose anything important, and you can even inspect the results of all the experiments in notebooks.

 As it was mentioned above, Metaflow was specifically created for large-scale machine learning development.
 The AWS cloud powers the solution, so there are built-in integrations to storage, compute, and machine learning services from AWS if you need to scale.
 You don’t have to rewrite or change the code to use any of it.

-4. MLReef
+MLReef

 MLReef provides tools in four directions: